 More women are impacted by long-term care compared to men.
-In 2018, the top insurance companies paid over $10.3 billion in benefits from Long-Term Care Insurance policies.
+In 2019, the top insurance companies paid over $11 billion in benefits from Long-Term Care Insurance policies.
 A majority of those are women.
-Most caregivers start out being either wives, daughters or daughters-in-law because men generally need extended care before women.
+Most caregivers start out being either wives, daughters, or daughters-in-law because men generally need extended care before women.

-Why are women impacted more than men?
-Longevity.
-The fact is women live longer than men do.
-Women also thrive in a care environment more than men.
-Women are the first caregivers.
-The bottom line is women are less likely to have a caregiver at home when they need it placing tremendous pressure on savings, income and lifestyle.
+The bottom line is women are less likely to have a caregiver at home when they need it placing tremendous pressure on savings, income, and lifestyle.

 Life Expectancy Translates to Higher Risk of Long-Term Care